 F. Conflicts of Interest:

-If you would like the assistance of an experienced trust attorney to assist you with determining your duties and responsibilities as Trustee, please contact your Jacksonville lawyer for trust administration at 448-1969, toll free at 866-510-9099, or email us at Info@TheColemanLawFirm.com
+If you would like the assistance of experienced trust administration lawyers or attorneys to assist you with determining your duties and responsibilities as Trustee, please contact your Jacksonville lawyer for trust administration at 904-448-1969, toll free at 866-510-9099, or email us at Info@TheColemanLawFirm.com